Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-freeze-header.md

-#Freeze a table header in place
+# Freeze a table header in place

 This is the fourth step of a tutorial that begins with [Excel Tutorial Create Table](excel-tutorial-create-table.md).
-You need to go through all the preceding steps to get the project in the state that this step assumes.
+You need to complete the preceding steps to get the project in the state that this step assumes.

 When a table is long enough that a user must scroll to see some rows, the header row can scroll out of sight.
 In this tutorial, you learn how to freeze a row so that it remains visible even if the user scrolls a great deal.